-Rosh Yeshiva Rabbi Ira Stone
+Rabbi Ira Stone

-He is the author of Reading Levinas/Reading Talmud (JPS, 1998), Seeking the Path of Life: Theological Meditations on the Nature of God, Life, Love and Death (Jewish Lights, 1993) and Sketches for a Book of Psalms (Xlibris, 2000) as well as numerous articles in various journals of Jewish thought.
+He is also the author of Reading Levinas/Reading Talmud (JPS, 1998), Seeking the Path of Life: Theological Meditations on the Nature of God, Life, Love and Death (Jewish Lights, 1993) and Sketches for a Book of Psalms (Xlibris, 2000) as well as numerous articles in various journals of Jewish thought.

-Dr. Trey is a founder of the Mussar Leadership Program and, in addition to teaching advanced classes, is responsible for curriculum development and group process training.
+Dr. Beulah Trey is a founder of the Center for Contemporary Mussar and, in addition to teaching advanced classes, is responsible for curriculum development and group process training.
 Born into a South African Jewish family, raised in an orthodox Jewish community, married into a fourth generation reform family, follower of a conservative Rabbi and a member of a Reconstructionist synagogue, finding Mussar has given Beulah a practice that incorporates the diverse paths inside and outside Judaism that have nurtured her soul.
 Aware of the power of Mussar to transform lives, she pioneers the applications of these practices to leadership, team and organizational transformation.